Brand Names: Firmagon

 Common side effects may include:

 - hot flashes;

 - pain, swelling, redness, itching, or a hard lump where the medicine was injected.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about degarelix (Firmagon)?

-You should not use this medication if you are allergic to degarelix.
+You should not use degarelix if you are allergic to it.

-Although degarelix is not for use by women, this medication should not be used by a woman who is pregnant or breast-feeding, or who may become pregnant.
+Although degarelix is not for use by women, this medicine can harm an unborn baby or cause miscarriage if a woman is exposed to it during pregnancy.
+Degarelix should not be used by a woman who is pregnant.

 Degarelix is usually given once every 28 days.
 Follow your doctor's instructions.

 The first time you receive degarelix, you will be given two injections.
 At your monthly follow-up visits you will receive only one injection.